How to compute ANOVA:

 3. Compute TOTAL SUM OF SQUARES (SST):

-A. Subtract the total mean from each observation (include all observations from all groups).
+A. Subtract the total mean from each observation (include all

 B. Square each result from part “a” above.